-There is no diagnostic test that definitively identifies enteropathic arthritis (EA).
-Diagnosis is usually achieved by confirming the presence of inflammatory bowel disease (IBD), and ruling out other types of arthritis.
+There is no diagnostic test that definitively identifies enteropathic arthritis.
+Diagnosis is usually achieved by confirming the presence of inflammatory bowel disease, and ruling out other types of arthritis.

-Looking for inflammation: EA is an inflammatory arthritis so these tests are expected to have abnormal results.
+Blood Tests Looking for inflammation: Enteropathic Arthritis is an inflammatory arthritis so these tests are expected to have abnormal results.
 Common tests include a Complete Blood Count (CBC), Erythrocyte Sedimentation Rate (ESR), and C-Reactive Protein (CRP).

-Looking for a Genetic Marker: HLA-B27 is a genetic marker often associated with different types of arthritis.
-EA patients with this marker are much more likely to have spinal involvement with their disease than those who test negative.
+Blood Tests Looking for a Genetic Marker: HLA-B27 is a genetic marker often associated with different types of arthritis.
+Enteropathic Arthritis patients with this marker are much more likely to have spinal involvement with their disease than those who test negative.

 X-Rays: X-rays of the spine can check for involvement of the pelvic joints